 Herston Quarter is a visionary 5-hectare health, hospital and aged care development delivered through a Public Private Partnership with Australian Unity.
 As the first stage of the $1.1 billion master planned Herston Health Precinct, the project will elevate Brisbane’s international status as a world-leading healthcare and medical research precinct.
-The project comprised the new Surgical, Treatment and Rehabilitation Services building, Spanish Steps and a sky-bridge linking the building to the Royal Brisbane and Women's Hospital.
+The project comprised the new Surgical, Treatment and Rehabilitation Service building, Spanish Steps and a sky-bridge linking the building to the Royal Brisbane and Women's Hospital.

 Gross floor area